 If you’re feeling a little lost on your investing journey right now, you’re not alone.
-Stocks are pushing back towards record highs, yet “uncertainty” is still the buzz word as investors face a host of complicated issues: a global pandemic, civil unrest, China tensions, and several others.
+Stocks are making record highs, yet we’re still stuck in a global pandemic and feelings seem to overpower logic.

-No one has a crystal ball, and things may feel unclear now, but don’t let that keep you from focusing on your financial future.
+No one has a crystal ball, and things may feel unclear at times, but don’t let that keep you from focusing on your financial future.

 You have to swallow a bit of uncertainty when investing.
-Sure, it’s tough to say where the economy or stocks are heading this year.
-Frankly, though, the market’s moves are rarely predictable, especially when the market gets hit by a “black swan” event (one that nobody saw coming).
-Even Wall Street’s best investors are frequently wrong about where the market is heading – even they don’t have a crystal ball!
+Sure, it’s tough to know for sure where the economy or stocks are heading in the next 12 months.
+The market’s moves are rarely predictable, especially when the market gets hit by a “black swan” event (one that nobody saw coming, like the COVID crisis).
+Even Wall Street’s best investors are frequently wrong about where the market is heading — even they don’t have a crystal ball!

-Still, there can be value in investing — even if you don’t know what the future holds.
+Still, there can be value in investing, even if you don’t know what the future holds.
 Over the long term, stocks can provide investors with ample returns from a liquid, robust market.
 Since 1950, the S&P 500 has risen an average of 8% annually.
-During that time, investors have endured 11 economic recessions, 10 bear markets (drops of 20% or more), and 24 corrections (declines of 10% or more).
-Not too shabby.
+During that time, investors have endured 11 economic recessions, 10 bear markets (drops of 20% or more) and 24 corrections (declines of 10% or more).

 More recently, equities fully recovered from the Great Financial Crisis (and at the time, it felt like the world was ending).
 Investors who stayed patient during that turbulence reaped the benefits in the 10 years after that, during which the S&P 500 more than tripled in value.